 I carry my essential oils with me wherever I go.
 They help strengthen the immune system when traveling as well as to try and stop any sickness from spreading.

 I only use oils that ‘kid safe’ for under 10 years of age, however, I use them on myself too!
 Please note that babies under 2 should not be exposed to oils.
-I either apply to the bottoms of the feet or along the spine, always diluted in carrier oil, such as coconut.
+I either apply to the bottoms of the feet or along the spine, always diluted in carrier oil, such as fractionated coconut oil.
 My favorites:

 Finger Root – this essential oil is part of the ginger family.
-If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
+If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of fractionated coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
 I do this for about 5 minutes.
 So far, it hasn’t let me down!

 Germ Destroyer – this is another synergy from Plant Therapy.
-I use this one after we have come in contact with a lot of people, such as after a plane ride.
+I use this one after we have come in contact with a lot of people.
 If she picked up anything, this oil will help reduce any chance of sickness.

 Cedarwood and Sandalwood – these are my go-to oils for congestion or a sore throat.
 These would be rubbed on the chest and throat after diluted in carrier oil.

 Yes, I take all of the above with me on every trip!
-I take about 3 of them in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.
+Three of them fit in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.

 We generally purchase bottled water while we are traveling.
 Also, keep in mind that in some countries it is not advised to get ice in drinks or eat any produce that doesn’t have a skin on it.